Ellipsometry: Definitions

 Modern ellipsometers are complex instruments that incorporate a wide variety of radiation sources, detectors, digital electronics and software.
-The range of wavelength employed is far in excess of what is visible so strictly these are no longer optical instruments.
+The range of wavelength employed may be far in excess of what is visible to human eyes.

 Single-wavelength vs. spectroscopic ellipsometry

-Single-wavelength ellipsometry employs a monochromatic light source.
-This is usually a laser in the visible spectral region, for instance, a HeNe laser with a wavelength of 632.8 nm.
+Single-wavelength ellipsometry (SWE) employs a monochromatic light source, which is usually a laser in the visible spectral region, for instance, a HeNe laser with a wavelength of 632.8 nm.
 Therefore, single-wavelength ellipsometry is also called laser ellipsometry.
-The advantage of laser ellipsometry is that laser beams can be focused on a small spot size.
+The advantage of laser ellipsometry is that laser beams can be focused on a small spot size, and is more precise than Spectroscopic ellipsometry.
 Furthermore, lasers have a higher power than broad band light sources.
 Therefore, laser ellipsometry can be used for imaging (see below).
-However, the experimental output is restricted to one set of $\Psi$ and $\Delta$ values per measurement.
-Spectroscopic ellipsometry (SE) employs broad band light sources, which cover a certain spectral range in the infrared, visible or ultraviolet spectral region.
-By that the complex refractive index or the dielectric function tensor in the corresponding spectral region can be obtained, which gives access to a large number of fundamental physical properties.
+However, the experimental output is restricted to only two parameters (one set of $\Psi$ and $\Delta$ values per measurement).
+Due to these limitations, SWE is limited to a single layer system.

+By contrast Spectroscopic ellipsometry (SE) employs broad band light sources, which cover the infrared, visible and/or ultraviolet spectral region.
+By that the complex refractive index or the dielectric function tensor in the corresponding spectral region can be obtained.
 Infrared spectroscopic ellipsometry (IRSE) can probe lattice vibrational (phonon) and free charge carrier (plasmon) properties.
 Spectroscopic ellipsometry in the near infrared, visible up to ultraviolet spectral region studies the refractive index in the transparency or below-band-gap region and electronic properties, for instance, band-to-band transitions or excitons.
+When measuring thickness, lower wavelength ranges are utilized for thinner films, while longer wavelength ranges (for example Infrared) are utilized for thicker films.

 Standard vs. generalized ellipsometry (anisotropy)

-Standard ellipsometry (or just short 'ellipsometry') is applied, when no s polarized light is converted into p polarized light nor vice versa.
+Standard ellipsometry (often shortened to 'ellipsometry') is applied when no s polarized light is converted into p polarized light or vice versa.
 This is the case for optically isotropic samples, for instance, amorphous materials or crystalline materials with a cubic crystal structure.
 Standard ellipsometry is also sufficient for optically uniaxial samples in the special case, when the optical axis is aligned parallel to the surface normal.
 In all other cases, when s polarized light is converted into p polarized light and/or vice versa, the generalized ellipsometry approach must be applied.
 Examples are arbitrarily aligned, optically uniaxial samples, or optically biaxial samples.